meghdadFar/wordview/README.md

 3   pos  i did n't expect to like this film as much as ...
 4   pos  i could n't help but feel that this could have...
 ```
+Now that a dataset is loaded in a `pandas.DataFrame`, let's explore different features of `wordview` below.

 ## **Text Analysis**

-To analyze the text, you can use `TextStatsPlots` class.
+To have overview of your data and see general stats and different distributions, you can use the `TextStatsPlots` class.

 ```python
 from wordview.text_analysis import TextStatsPlots ta = TextStatsPlots(df=imdb_train, text_column='text')
 ```
 ### Overview
-Use the `show_stats` method to see an overview of different statistics.
+Use the `show_stats` method to see an overview of your data in terms of different statistics.

 ```python
 ta.show_stats()